jmesparre/jm/memory-bank/techContext.md

 - `motion`: For animations.
 - `tailwind-merge`: For merging Tailwind CSS classes.
 - `eslint`, `eslint-config-next`, `@eslint/eslintrc`: For linting.
+- Additional dependencies will be required for the chosen backend and headless CMS integrations.

 ## Tool Usage Patterns